jmnarloch/zuul-trie-matcher-spring-cloud-starter/README.md

 }
 ```

-Except to that everything is generally the same as when used with standard Zuul proxy.
+Except for that everything is generally the same as when used with standard Zuul proxy.

 ## Implementation details